 In this Illustrator tutorial I’ll show you how to set up a three-point perspective grid in Adobe Illustrator to create a gorgeous 3D gift box.
 You can either place existing artwork in a perspective plane or draw directly on to the grid.
 We’ll use both methods in this tutorial, and as a bonus I'll show you an easy way to create a reflection.

-We'll start right from the beginning of the process, so even if you are a beginner Illustrator user, our step by step guide will have you creating impressive perspective in no time (see our guide to one point perspective and how to draw perspective to get your head around the basics).
+We'll start right from the beginning of the process, so even if you are a beginner Illustrator user, our step-by-step guide will have you creating impressive perspective in no time (see our guide to one point perspective and how to draw perspective to get your head around the basics).

 You can get to grips with other areas of Illustrator with our roundup of the best Illustrator tutorials.